fbegyn/talks/2024/workshop-observability.md

 ---

-# {.standout}

-Observability
+Observability <!-- .element class="r-fit-text" -->

 ---

-# Observability
+## Observability

-- Allows us to investigate problems
+1. Allows us to investigate problems

-- Gathers insights into the inner workings of systems/programs
+1. Gathers insights into the inner workings of systems/programs

-- Answers question _how?_ and _why?_
+1. Answers question _how?_ and _why?_

 ---

-# {.standout}

-Prometheus
+Prometheus <!-- .element class="r-fit-text" -->

 ---

-# Prometheus
+## Prometheus

 - Started in 2012 at SoundCloud
 - Open Source in 2015